A modal approach to modelling spin wave scattering: Applications

 \subsection{Scattering: numerical simulations}

 Suppose a right-propagating mode of the CoFeB film is excited by an antenna located to the left of segment~2.
 In that case, it will be scattered on the bilayer, giving rise to a reflected mode propagating to the left along segment~1 and a transmitted mode propagating to the right along segment~3.
 We are interested in the dependence of the power and phase of the reflected and transmitted modes on the width of the bilayer.
 We calculate the scattering coefficients in the manner described in Sec.~\ref{sec:solution-of-scattering-problem}, setting $\vect u^1$ to $[1, 0, 0, \dots]\transposed$ (i.e.\ assuming the incident field in segment 1 consists solely of its right-propagating propagative eigenmode with unit power, arriving at the interface between segments 1 and 2 with phase 0$^\circ$) and $\vect d^3$ to $[0, 0, \dots]\transposed$ (i.e.\ assuming there is no wave incident from the right in segment 3).
 The results of these calculations are plotted in Fig.~\ref{fig:scattering-coeffs} (solid lines).
 The four subplots show the reflectance and transmittance ($\abs{d_1^1/u_1^1}^2$ and $\abs{u_1^3/u_1^1}^2$, respectively) and the phase shifts of the reflected and transmitted waves, defined as $\arg(d_1^1/u_1^1)$ and $\arg\{u_1^3/[u_1^1 \exp(\I k_{x1}^{1u} w)]\}$.
 (The phase shift of the transmitted wave is defined as the difference of the phase of the transmitted wave and the phase that would be acquired by the incident wave if the stripe was removed.)
+As mentioned at the end of Sec.~\ref{sec:power-flow}, in the presence of damping, waveguide eigenmodes are not strictly power-orthogonal; however, in the system under consideration the damping is small and the total cross-power (the sum of the terms proportional to $P_{ij}$, $i \neq j$, in the expansion from Eq.~\eqref{eq:power-expansion}) on both sides of the stripe never rises above 1\% of the incident power, so we neglect it in the following discussion.